yiweisi/personal_website/content/talks/_index.md

 # Talks and presentations

 ---
+## 2024
-- Aug 2024. *Particles as GROUNDkeepers: the influence of German verbal particles on direct object realisation*.
+- **Particles as GROUNDkeepers: the influence of German verbal particles on direct object realisation**.
 Poster at the 2024 Annual Meeting of the Linguistics Associ- ation of Great Britain and Northern Ireland (LAGB), Newcastle University, UK.
-- June 2024. *Particles as GROUNDkeepers: the influence of German verbal particles on direct object realisation*.
+- **Particles as GROUNDkeepers: the influence of German verbal particles on direct object realisation**.
 Talk at the 2024 edition of Workshop on Aspect and Argu- ment Structure of Adverbs/Adjectives and Prepositions/Participles (WAASAP), Rovira i Virgili University, Spain.

+---
+## 2023
-- Aug 2023. *Doch as a hidden hurdle to finiteness realisation in German L1 acquisition*.
+- **Doch as a hidden hurdle to finiteness realisation in German L1 acquisition**.
 Talk at the 2023 Annual Meeting of the Linguistics Association of Great Britain and Northern Ireland (LAGB), Anglia Ruskin University, UK.
-- June 2023. *The development of finiteness in doch-clauses in German L1 acquisition*.
+- **The development of finiteness in doch-clauses in German L1 acquisition**.
 Talk at the 23rd Linguistics and English Language Postgraduate Conference (LELPGC 23), University of Edinburgh, UK.
-- Feb 2023. *The development of finiteness in doch-clauses in German L1 acquisition*.
+- **The development of finiteness in doch-clauses in German L1 acquisition**.
 Poster at the 31st Conference of the Student Organization of Linguistics in Europe (ConSOLE 31), Bielefeld University, Germany.